 A person acting judicially must take judicial notice of the signature of the Director General and of the Minister.

-[Section 95 inserted by No. 46 of 2010 s.
+[Section 95 inserted: No. 46 of 2010 s.
 44.]

 96. Authentication of documents

 Subject to this Act, every document required or used for or in connection with the purposes of this Act may be authenticated by the signature of the Director General or the Minister.